 - The Lost Lenore: Although she doesn't die, Rose becomes this to the Doctor when she gets trapped in the parallel universe, especially in Season 3 when her departure is a fresh wound.
 Losing her has a rather obvious effect on his psyche moving forward, and he is never quite the same again.

-- Loved I Not Honor More: For all his reliance on and love for Rose, he tried to send her to the parallel universe so she wouldnt be separated from her family and for her safety since she was covered in void stuff from traveling between dimensions.
+- Loved I Not Honor More: For all his reliance on and love for Rose, he tried to send her to the parallel universe so she wouldnt be separated from her family and for her safety since she was covered in void stuff from travelling between dimensions.
 In "Journey's End", the Meta-Crisis Doctor was deemed too dangerous to be left to his own devices, so the Doctor decided to leave him with Rose in the parallel universe, believing she could help him.

 - Manly Tears: Ten wasn't afraid to cry — losing Rose hit him especially hard, he straight up sobbed when the Master died, and the impending end of his life (even with the chance he'd just regenerate into a new man) had him on the verge of tears with sheer terror.